Most of us have borrowed or loaned a Netflix password to someone.

 You see, it’s the fine print of any policy that matters.
 “Full coverage” doesn’t mean everything’s covered.

-Oklahoma law requires all registered vehicles be insured.
+Oklahoma law requires all registered vehicles to be insured.
 But does it matter who’s driving?

 The law requires insurance on the vehicle, not the driver.
 Weird, huh?